Byte-Blender/SmartTrafficManagement/README.md

 - User-friendly interface to monitor and control the system.
 - Displays live traffic stats, allows toggling between automatic and manual modes.

-### ✋ 2.4 Manual Input Support
-- Users can override the AI decisions and manually set traffic light durations.

 ---